How To Write Your First Blog Post – And Rank!

 If you set about things the right way from the start that getting your posts to rank on Google can easier than you think.

 Content = The Buy In

 We all want to rank well on Google, doing that ensures that we’ll get traffic.
-Traffic generation visitors and income.
+Good traffic generation means we'll reach our target audience and that in turn leads to more income.

-Nothing will kill your motivation quicker than having no one come and read your well crafted articles.
+Nothing will kill your motivation quicker than having no one reading your well crafted articles.

 It's a sad fact but 95% of all blogs don’t get updated after 6 months.
 They then slowly die a long lingering death.

 Let’s avoid that and ensure that all your content ranks on the front page of Google.